-Students who have or will have successfully completed graduation requirements by the last day of the school year may participate in the commencement program and receive a diploma.
-Students who are one-half semester credit short of either the required courses or of the total credits required may also participate in commencement but will not receive a diploma until all graduation requirements are completed.
+Students who are one-half credit short of either the required courses or of the total credits required may participate in commencement but will not receive a diploma until all graduation requirements are completed.
 Any student who is more than 1/2 credit short of either requirement is not allowed to participate in commencement.

 Seniors are expected to fulfill all obligations prior to graduation.
 These obligations include, but are not limited to: returned textbooks, iPads and chargers, class fees, textbook fines, and negative food service account balances.
-Seniors with outstanding obligations will be notified of their outstanding obligations and will need to fulfill all obligations before they are eligible to participate in the graduation ceremony.
+Seniors with outstanding obligations will be notified of their outstanding obligations and expected to fulfill those obligations.